 North Dakota, Your Gadgets Have Secrets—Here’s How to Take Control

-Samsung’s smart TVs got the lowest privacy score, and other low scorers included popular devices like the Google Nest Mini, the Huawei Ultimate smartwatch, and the Cosori air fryer.
+A recent investigation found that popular smart gadgets, including air fryers, TVs, smartwatches, and speakers, are gathering user data—sometimes sending it overseas.
+Samsung’s smart TVs received the lowest privacy score, along with the Google Nest Mini, Huawei Ultimate smartwatch, and Cosori air fryer.

 RELATED ARTICLE: BIG BROTHER IS WATCHING NORTH DAKOTA DRIVERS: THE TRUTH ABOUT CAR DATA